You can do it!

 We all appreciate that change is difficult, but it seems to be particularly so in landscape management.
 The number of farmers who have successfully transitioned to regenerative landscape management practices is small - but growing.

-Make the decision to manage your landscape and build resilience against a changing climate and market fluctuations.
+Make the decision to manage your landscape, produce quality and nutrient-dense food and fibre and build resilience against a changing climate and market fluctuations.